Aroona Dam

+The Aroona Dam is a decommissioned gravity dam across Aroona Creek, in the locality of Leigh Creek, near Port Augusta, in South Australia, Australia.
+The dam is situated approximately 5 km west of the locality’s town centre.
+The dam was completed in 1955 to supply potable water to Leigh Creek and industrial water for the adjacent eponymous coal mine.
+Since c.
+2015, the dam has been used solely for recreational purposes.

+Nomenclature

-The origin of its name is not mentioned in sources.
-However, the word ‘Aroona’ is listed in the official government place name gazetteer as the name of some geographic features either adjoining the dam or located within its extent.
-A mountain, Mount Aroona, is located in the ridge on the north side of the dam’s lake.
+The word Aroona is listed in the official government place name gazetteer as the name of some geographic features either adjoining the dam or located within its extent.
+Mount Aroona is located in the ridge on the north side of the dam’s lake.
 A former water feature is now located “under the waters of the Aroona Dam” is named as the Aroona Waterhole as well as having the Adnyamathanha name of Arrunha Awi.

+According to Clif Reed, it is believed that Aroona is a truncation of the Aboriginal word alcaroona, meaning "running water"; although another translation means "place of frogs".
+Samuel Perry, a surveyor, who exploded the area truncated the name and it was applied to the dam, the creek, the valley, and the mountain.

+Overview

+The concrete gravity dam is 26 m high and 236 m long.
+The resultant reservoir has a capacity of 7520 ML when full and covers approximately 88 ha, draw from a catchment area of 684 km2.

-It was designed and built by the Electricity Trust of South Australia from 1952 to 1957 by damming the Arrunha Creek (also known as Aroona Creek in one source and as Scott Creek in another source) and using a labour force consisting mainly of immigrants engaged by contract for two-years and which peaked at a maximum of 160 men.
-Two shifts were scheduled during the winter months while concrete pouring was not conducted between November and March due to “extreme heat.”
+The dam was designed and built by the Electricity Trust of South Australia from 1952 to 1957 by damming the Arrunha Creek (Note: Also known as Aroona Creek in one source and as Scott Creek in another source.) and using mainly immigrants engaged by contract for two-years and which peaked at a maximum of 160 men.
+Two shifts were scheduled during the winter months; and concrete pouring was not conducted between November and March due to “extreme heat.”

+Water supply

-Its original purpose was to supply the original town of Leigh Creek and the Leigh Creek Coalfield which was relying on water pumped from Sliding Rock Mine located about 45 km south-east of the current town of Leigh Creek.
-In 2004, it was reported as storing and supplying water to “Leigh Creek, Copley and Lyndhurst, the coalfield and several neighbouring pastoral properties” and this was being augmented in respect to Leigh Creek by water pumped from bores about 6 km south of the town.
-However, in late 2016, it was advised that “water from Aroona dam will not be used for the town water supply” and that water from the bores would be treated in a reverse osmosis desalination plant located near the Leigh Creek township and used.
+Its original purpose was to supply water to the town of Leigh Creek and the Leigh Creek Coalfield which was relying on water pumped from Sliding Rock Mine located about 45 km south-east of the current town of Leigh Creek.
+In 2004, it was reported as storing and supplying water to “Leigh Creek, Copley and Lyndhurst, the coalfield and several neighbouring pastoral properties” and this was being augmented in respect to Leigh Creek by water pumped from bores approximately 6 km south of the town.
+However, in late 2016, it was advised that “water from Aroona dam will not be used for the town water supply” and that water from the bores would be treated in a reverse osmosis desalination plant located near the Leigh Creek township.

-In 1995, it and adjoining land covering an area of 43 km2 were declared as a sanctuary under the National Parks and Wildlife Act 1972 known as the Aroona Sanctuary.
+In 1995, 43 km2 covering the dam, reservoir, and adjoining land were declared as the Aroona Sanctuary under the National Parks and Wildlife Act 1972.